The Namibia Berries Team

 Anja has a strong passion for compliance and finds immense joy in successfully passing audits to facilitate the export of fruit.
 Her commitment to ensuring high standards and meeting regulatory requirements is evident in her work and career achievements.

-Nathalia joined Namibia Berries in May 2023 and currently serves as the team's Environmental, Health and Safety Officer.
-Nathalia is dedicated to ensuring compliance with all health and safety regulations within the agricultural operations.
+As the team's Environmental, Health and Safety Officer, Nathalia is dedicated to ensuring compliance with all health and safety regulations within the agricultural operations.
+Her responsibilities include monitoring safety programmes and practices to prevent accidents, injuries, and health issues among employees.

 Debbie is a dedicated HR professional with an Honours degree in Human Resource Management from the International University of Management.
 She recently completed an internship as HR Manager and IT trainee for an IFC-compliant Resettlement Action Plan at Namibia Berries.